matthewwall/weewx-observerip/readme.txt

 observerip - weewx driver for the Ambient ObserverIP

 INSTALLATION

-1)
-    Run the setup command from the WEEWX_ROOT directory.
+1) Run the extension installer:

-    	setup.py install --extension weewx-observerip.tar.gz

-2) modify weewx.conf:

-   [Station]
-	station_type = ObserverIP
+wee_extension --install weewx-observerip.tar.gz

+2) Choose the observerip driver:

+wee_config --reconfigure --driver=user.observerip

-3) restart weewx
+3) Start weewx

+sudo /etc/init.d/weewx start

 NOTES

+This driver has two modes: direct or indirect.
+Direct mode reads data directly from the ObserverIP station.
+Indirect mode reads data from a local file that is updated by a separate process that sniffs the network for ObserverIP data.

 The ObserverIP must be on the same network segment as the weewx server.
-UDP broadcasts must be able to get from one to the other
+UDP broadcasts must be able to get from one to the other.

-In order to run in indirect mode change direct in the [ObserverIP] section of weewx.conf to false.
-Copy util/apache/conf.d/weatherstation-intercept.conf to the apache conifguration directory, /etc/httpd/conf.d on most systems.
-Make sure the path in that file is reasonable.
-Create directory /var/www/weatherstation.
+In order to run in indirect mode:
+- change direct in the [ObserverIP] section of weewx.conf to false
+- copy util/apache/conf.d/weatherstation-intercept.conf to the apache
+  configuration directory, /etc/httpd/conf.d on most systems
+- make sure the path in that file is reasonable
+- create directory /var/www/weatherstation
+- copy util/apache/weatherstation/updateweatherstation.php
-Copy util/apache/weatherstation/updateweatherstation.php to /var/www/weatherstation.
+  to /var/www/weatherstation
-Edit both the updateweatherstation.php and weewx.conf.
-Set xferfile in each to point to the same file.
+- edit both the updateweatherstation.php and weewx.conf
+- set xferfile in each to point to the same file

 The file must be writable by the web server and readable by weewx.